This article was last updated on 11-Dec-2018. See the revision history at the end.

 Verifying the integrity of user.js

 _user.js.parrot preference (it will likely be the first one listed without having to search).
-Here is what the value of that preference should be:
+Following is what the value of that preference should be:

 user_perf instead of

-The reason i suggest disabling your network connection when you run this check is because Firefox will not load any further preferences in user.js beyond the point just prior to where the error is and therefor this could potentially present a risk if you you have a network connection.
+The reason i suggest disabling your network connection when you run this check is because Firefox will not load any further preferences in user.js beyond the point of the error and this could present a privacy risk or other issue if you have a network connection.

 Updating the user.js file